bha1993/personalwebsite1/README.md

 Ongoing personal website project.

-I hope to learn more CSS and eventually dabble with JavaScript.
+I hope to learn more CSS and JavaScript.